-There is free and fast wifi all over Hong Kong airport (good enough for me to broadcast my transit live on Periscope!).
+There is free and fast wifi all over Hong Kong Airport.

 There are a number of fun exhibitions dotted around HKIA.
 During my visit there was a “Childhood Memories” exhibition near Gate 31, which had a really interesting collection of retro toys from Hong Kong, and a selection of Bruce Lee memorabilia near Gate 62.

 Smoke (if you must) in the preassigned smoking lounges found near the toilets in the main terminal.